krzysztof-szewczyk/cloudservices-homework/README.md

       - ignore null params (name or state)
       - name is filtered by containing given phrase (ignoring case)
    - for change history (auditing) has been used JaVers lib (no endpoint was created)

+# TODO

+   - create aggregate root and add VO to domain model